ZEISS-PiWeb/PiWeb-Import-Sdk/docs/setup/1_import_target.md

 layout: default
 nav_order: 1
 parent: Setup
-title: Import destination
+title: Import target
 ---

 # {{ page.title }}

-The import destination represents the storage location for the quality data handled by the developed plug-in.
+The import target represents the storage location for the quality data handled by the developed plug-in.
 During development, we recommend using [PiWeb Cloud](https://piwebcloud.metrology.zeiss.com){:target="_blank"} to get a fully managed PiWeb Server.
 However, development is also possible with a new or existing PiWeb Server instance.

 ## PiWeb Cloud
 <!-- TODO Anleitung? wie detailiert? -->